mantidproject/documents/Design/VATES/IMDDimensionUpdate.md

 In addition to this Andrei has pointed out that we ought to use the coordinate frame information to warn users when they apply cuts with non-orthonongal axis that span a mix of dimension types.
 For example a cut that included components along an output axis of both Qx and E.

+### Why not use Kernel::Unit

+1. Kernel::Unit mixes the concepts of Unit and Quantity.
+Time of Flight is not a [Unit](https://en.wikipedia.org/wiki/Units_of_measurement), it is a Quantity.
+Physical Quantities have measurement units to describe their magnitude.
+To describe Time of Flight, you could use either seconds, miliseconds, microseconds etc. Kernel::Unit does not support this option.
+For additional information on the basic software engineering aspects of this [see](http://martinfowler.com/eaaDev/quantity.html).
+For MDUnits, converting a measurement to a different set of units is an important operaton.
+R.L.U and A^-1 are convertable units in the HKL frame.
+2. Kernel::Unit has been written to support conversions between Quantities via a TOF conversion.
+This does not fit well with the MDUnit.

 **In summary the benefits of doing this work would be:**

 1. The ability to fix aspect ratios for Q dimensions